 Vote: Who is the 2025 Iowa High School Football Class A Preseason Player of the Year?

+Vote: Who is the 2025 Iowa High School Football Class 8-Player Preseason Player of the Year?

 We are fast-approaching opening week of the Iowa high school football season, as the best players in the state collide under the Friday Night Lights.